coolmanmagilan/Presidential_Speech_Analysis/README.md

 # Presidential_Speech_Analysis

+-------------------------------Abstract---------------------------------------------------------------------

+Speech can deeply resonate with people, particularly in the context of presidential speeches, as it can significantly influence their public image.
+This influence lies within the emotional spectrum, making it a relevant topic for a behavioral study.
+By examining the impact of speech on people’s thoughts, we can gain insights into how emotions conveyed through presidential speeches affect public perception.
+In this research, we expand upon the traditional survey methods by integrating machine learning.
+We extract emotions from audio files and fit them in a large-scale analysis involving 1,947,792 regressions using transition matrices

 -------------------------------Instructions---------------------------------------------------------------------

 Notebook1: Create a scrape bot to collect and organize Audio files from Miller Files.
 We then combine this data
            with the Approval Rates data from Roper Center.